croaky/laptop/blog/articles/go-meta-linter.md

-# Fix Highest Priority Issues with Go
+# Go Meta Linter

-Pipe [linter] output to a [static analysis tool][used] to identify highest priority issues in a Go program.
+Pipe [linter] output to a [static analysis tool][used] to find issues in a Go program.

 [linter]: https://github.com/alecthomas/gometalinter
 [used]: https://github.com/sqs/used